 Preloading usually occurs before a night out.
-However, it often occurs before other activities at which obtaining alcohol might be problematic.
+However, it often occurs before other activities at which getting alcohol might be a problem.

 II.
 Research on Alcohol Pre-Loading

-Researchers studied 18 to 24 year-olds in the state of Victoria in Australia.
+Researchers studied 18 to 24 year-olds in the Australian state of Victoria.
 They found that three-quarters reported pre-loading alcohol before going out at night to bars and pubs.1

 Some investigators report that pre-loading leads to higher consumption levels.2 However, a study in Cambridge, England reported that preloading was not a risk factor for alcohol-related emergency department visits.3

 Alternatively, a study in Liverpool found very different results.
 It reported that those who pre-loaded were 2.5 times more likely to have been involved in a fight in the city’s nightlife during the previous 12 months.4 Similarly, a study in Switzerland also found that pre-loading was associated with negative outcomes.5